alexleach/bp_helpers/README.md

 - [converters.hpp]

-  Some converters used to get a 'const char* const*' from various Python objects
+  Some converters used to get a `const char* const*` from various Python objects

 - [get_object_id.hpp]